Skip to main content

 On programming days, interns will have a full day centered on CHCI’s four Pillars of Leadership—Civic Engagement, Social Responsibility, Self Empowerment, and Promoting Community and Hispanic Culture.
 During these weekly sessions, participation in discussions surrounding issues that affect the Latino community will help interns explore a variety topics while building strong relationships that can help throughout their career.
 CHCI’s curriculum is centered around a graduate-level non-credit public policy course taught by The George Washington University Cisneros Hispanic Leadership Institute and Trachtenberg School of Public Policy.

-• Summer program applications due in December
+• Summer program applications due by December 1, 2023

-• Fall program applications due in March
+• Fall program applications due by March 1, 2024

 Critical Language Scholarship (CLS)